nediyana/QuantifiedUs/Platform/README.md

 ## Geolocation Features
 ### Data format expectations
 Currently VACUM expects a CSV file with each row having entries in lat, lon, time ordering.
 An example would be 6.101333, 1.147733,2013-07-22 15:52:43.

+# Contribution notes
+All files have column counts of either 80 or 100 columns.